About Us

 Shaykh Shamikh expanded his knowledge with Comparative Religion and Theology studies at Broward Community College, Florida.
 He shared his expertise internationally, lecturing on Islamic Economics, Positive Mental Attitude, and Leadership Skills at universities and organizations in many international countries.

-Currently serving as the Regional Director for ICNA Relief South East Region, Shaykh Shamikh resides in Atlanta, Georgia.
+Currently serving as the Director of Revenue for ICNA Relief National, Shaykh Shamikh resides in Atlanta, Georgia.
 He actively engages with communities, delivering lectures, and working with various organizations across the United States and around the world.

 Mohamad Dahsheh